 Fundamental concepts and principles common to the various branches of chemistry.
-This includes descriptive chemistry, which deals in a systematic way with the more important elements and the structures, properties and reactions of their compounds.
+This includes descriptive chemistry, which deals in a systematic way with the more important elements and the structures, properties, and reactions of their compounds.
 A balance between experiment and theory, between quantitative and qualitative aspects of the course material, and between rigor and simplification is sought.
 Laboratory work emphasizes learning basic techniques, learning to manipulate and interpret numerical data, and learning the relationship between experimental measurement and chemical theory through guided, independent work by the student.
 Primarily for students majoring in the natural sciences.
+Students who withdraw from CHEM 113/114 will automatically be removed from CHEM 113L/114L unless permission to remain in the lab is granted by the Department Chairperson.
 Prerequisite: CHEM 113 is a prerequisite for CHEM 114 and CHEM 114L.
 4 lecture-recitation and 3 laboratory hours for two semesters.